 Con Noi Coast

-In the far south east corner of Kim Son District in Ninh Binh Province lies a short stretch of coastal water abutting the large Gulf of Tonkin.
-Only 18 kilometers wide, this area is part of the extensive Red River Delta system, encapsulating the area where the Day and Can River tributaries meet the sea.
+In the far south east corner of Kim Son District lies a short stretch of coastal water abutting the large Gulf of Tonkin.
+Only 18 kilometers wide, this area is part of the extensive Red River Delta system, the delta area where the Day and Can River tributaries meet the sea.

 Ecological Importance